HijenHEK/HijenHEK/README.md

 - 🔭 I’m currently working as a Laravel backend developer
-- 🌱 I’m currently learning AWS, Docker and Kubernetes
+- 🌱 I’m currently learning AWS and Kubernetes
 - 📫 How to reach me: hijenhek@gmail.com or anywhere @hijenhek

 <div>